awsdocs/amazon-aurora-user-guide/doc_source/Concepts.DBInstanceClass.md

   You can modify a DB instance to use one of the DB instance classes powered by AWS Graviton2 processors\.
 To do so, complete the same steps as with any other DB instance modification\.

 The memory\-optimized R family supports the following instance class types:
++ **db\.r7g** – Instance classes powered by AWS Graviton3 processors\.
+These instance classes are ideal for running memory\-intensive workloads\.

+  You can modify a DB instance to use one of the DB instance classes powered by AWS Graviton3 processors\.
+To do so, complete the same steps as with any other DB instance modification\.
 + **db\.r6g** – Instance classes powered by AWS Graviton2 processors\.
-These instance classes are ideal for running memory\-intensive workloads in open\-source databases such as MySQL and PostgreSQL\.
+These instance classes are ideal for running memory\-intensive workloads\.

   You can modify a DB instance to use one of the DB instance classes powered by AWS Graviton2 processors\.
 To do so, complete the same steps as with any other DB instance modification\.
 + **db\.r6i** – Instance classes that are ideal for running memory\-intensive workloads\.